-In connection with the Company's IPO, the Company adopted the 2013 Equity Incentive Plan (the 2013 Plan).
-The 2013 Plan provides for the grant of incentive stock options (ISOs), non-statutory stock options (NSOs), stock appreciation rights, restricted stock awards, restricted stock unit (RSU) awards, performance-based stock awards, and other forms of equity compensation (collectively, stock awards), all of which may be granted to employees, including officers, non-employee directors and consultants of the Company and its affiliates.
+The Company maintains a 2013 Equity Incentive Plan (the 2013 Plan), which provides for the grant of incentive stock options (ISOs), non-statutory stock options (NSOs), stock appreciation rights, restricted stock awards, restricted stock unit (RSU) awards, performance-based stock awards, and other forms of equity compensation (collectively, stock awards), all of which may be granted to employees, including officers, non-employee directors and consultants of the Company and its affiliates.
 Additionally, the 2013 Plan provides for the grant of performance cash awards.
 The number of shares of common stock reserved for future issuance automatically increases on January 1 of each calendar year by 4% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
-On January 1, 2019, the common stock reserved for issuance under the 2013 Plan was automatically increased by 2.0 million shares.
-As of March 31, 2019, there was a total of 1.5 million shares reserved for future issuance under the 2013 Plan.
+On January 1, 2020, the common stock reserved for issuance under the 2013 Plan was automatically increased by 2.5 million shares.
+As of March 31, 2020, there was a total of 1.7 million shares reserved for future issuance under the 2013 Plan.
+The Company issued no shares of common stock pursuant to the exercise of stock options during the three months ended March 31, 2020.
 The Company issued approximately 8,000 shares of common stock pursuant to the exercise of stock options during the three months ended March 31, 2019.